rajdakin/maze/docs/objects.md

 ## Add an object group
 To add an object group, you need to find a name/number: the group's ID (later replaced by `[ID]`).

-, you need to edit the file [objects.lua@line126](/objects.lua#L126).
+To find it, you need to edit the file [objects.lua@line126](/objects.lua#L126).

-Here there sould be around something like:
+Here there should be around something like:
 ```lua
 if objKind == 1 then
 	self:addObject(...)